Mohamedabdelaziz142/dj1/README.md

-<p> first project with djangoa blogger where you can create an account have a profile picture and create a post tech used html css bootstrap python django sqllite with mvt design pattern </p>
+<p> First project with Django blogger, where you can create an account, have a profile picture, and create a post.
+  Tech used HTML, CSS, Bootstrap, Python, Djang, SQLlite with MVT design pattern </p>